 Colleges today are accumulating new data at a rate that exceeds their capacity to extract value from it.
-How can these institutions use this data effectively — and not just one department’s data, but also all the data across a campus that’s available and relevant?
+How can these institutions use data science in higher ed effectively — and not just one department’s data, but also all the data across a campus that’s available and relevant?

-For several reasons, university campuses often don’t know where to start.
+For several reasons, university campuses often don’t know where to start with data science in higher ed.
 For one, there are no established industry best practices about what to measure, or around what methodology to measure it.

 Also, the institutional culture at universities tends to be fragmented and inclined toward the status quo.
 There are often competing priorities and a lack of incentive for collaboration among different groups.
 There also is the issue of different data silos across campus.